-Maryland has submitted a Business Plan for Map Modernization to FEMA outlining the State’s vision for modernization of the State’s flood studies and maps in 17 Maryland counties for the 5-year period 2004-2008.
-This effort will be in the Wetlands and Waterways Program, Water Management Administration of MDE because of close coordination needed with the Program’s floodplain permitting functions.
-FEMA has accepted the plan and is funding the effort under a Cooperative Technical Partnership with MDE.
+Maryland submitted a Business Plan for Map Modernization to FEMA outlining the State’s vision for modernization of the State’s flood studies and maps in 17 Maryland counties.
+This effort has been in the Wetlands and Waterways Program, Water and Science Administration of MDE because of close coordination needed with the Program’s floodplain permitting functions.
+FEMA accepted the plan and funded the effort under a Cooperative Technical Partnership with MDE.

-The average age of the flood maps in Maryland is 18 years, and most of the studies were conducted in the late 1970's to the mid 1980's.
-Many of the older studies do not depict current conditions nor accurately estimate risk in terms of flood heights.
-Currently, almost all flood maps are paper maps.
-The goal will be to produce D-FIRMS - completely digital products that will allow different layers to be overlain in a Geographic Information System (GIS).
-Each county will have continuous coverage (towns will be part of the county coverage), eliminating the problems associated with annexations.
+The average age of the flood maps in Maryland was 18 years, and most of the studies were conducted in the late 1970's to the mid 1980's.
+Many of the older studies did not depict current conditions nor accurately estimate risk in terms of flood heights.
+Almost all flood maps were paper maps.
+The goal has been to produce D-FIRMS - completely digital products to allow different layers to be overlain in a Geographic Information System (GIS).
+Each county would have continuous coverage (towns would be part of the county coverage), eliminating the problems associated with annexations.

-Because of much better technology available today to increase the accuracy of flood maps, studies need to be revised.
-Light Detecting and Ranging (LiDAR) technology supporting 2 foot contour mapping essential for accurate mapping of the coastal flood zones to correctly show the risk of flooding.
-It will also allow more accurate hydrologic modeling of rainfall and the use of automated hydrology and hydraulic techniques to improve riverine floodplain analysis to develop new studies.
-Automated studies will be used on approximate flood zones that have no flood elevations currently.
-This technology will generate 100-year flood elevations, as well as better floodplain lines, to meet FEMA's and the State's needs.
+Because of much better technology available today to increase the accuracy of flood maps, studies needed to be revised.
+Light Detecting and Ranging (LiDAR) technology supporting 2-foot contour mapping essential for accurate mapping of the coastal flood zones to correctly show the risk of flooding.
+It also allows more accurate hydrologic modeling of rainfall and the use of automated hydrology and hydraulic techniques to improve riverine floodplain analysis to develop new studies.
+Automated studies can be used on approximate flood zones that had no flood elevations.
+This technology generates 100-year flood elevations, as well as better floodplain lines, to meet FEMA's and the State's needs.

 MDE has received funding to complete the flood studies and develop the D-FIRMs.
-Anne Arundel and Howard Counties and the lower half of the Eastern Shore, where LiDAR data is available have been selected for the early effort.
-Once procedures are developed, the remaining (15) counties outlined in the Business Plan will be completed as LiDAR becomes available for them.
+Anne Arundel and Howard Counties and the lower half of the Eastern Shore, where LiDAR data was already available, were selected for the early effort.
+Once procedures were developed, work has continued to complete the remaining (15) counties outlined in the Business Plan, as LiDAR becomes available for them.

 1800 Washington Boulevard, Baltimore, MD 21230